pocketnetteam/pocketnet.core/README.md

 6. Start the node.

 **VERY IMPORTANT**: save the **wallet.dat** file or **wallets/** files before cleaning the directory.
 It is recommended to even save these files somewhere for backup.

+# Build from source code
+See `doc/build-*.md` files for build instructions.

 # Help